NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: NIR-Prompt

-Based on P-tuning~\cite{p-tunning}, we propose a method to automatically search prompts in continuous space.
-In this method, prompt is a trainable continuous vector.
-Different from P-tuning, our method focuses on improving the multi-task generalization capability of the model in text matching.
-Our purpose of obtaining the prompt tokens of each task is not to improve its performance in prompt learning but to let the prompt tokens give better descriptions of each specific text matching task and use these descriptions to distinguish different tasks and adapt the essential matching signals to different tasks.
-Therefore, different from P-tuning, we make the following improvements:
+{Building upon the principles of P-tuning~\cite{p-tunning}, we present a novel approach for the optimization of prompt tokens in a continuous space.
+In our method, prompts are represented as trainable continuous vectors.
+Unlike P-tuning, our focus lies in enhancing the model's multi-task generalization capabilities specifically in text matching scenarios.
+The objective of acquiring prompt tokens for each task is not primarily to enhance prompt learning performance, but rather to let the prompt tokens give better descriptions of each specific text matching task.
+These descriptions are used to distinguish different tasks and adapt the essential matching signals to suit the specific requirements of each task.
+Consequently, in Retriever-Prompt, different from P-tuning, we introduce several improvements:}

-\textbf{Prompt encoder}: After pre-training, the word embedding in PLM has been very discrete.
-It means that if we just optimize the word embedding of the prompt tokens in PLM, the search space will be very small, and it is easy to fall into the local optimal point.
-So, a bidirectional long-short-term memory network (LSTM) is used to optimize all prompt token embedding in a completely continuous space~\cite{p-tunning}.
-Different from this, we use LSTM for $P_1$ and $P_q$ ($P_2$ and $P_d$) respectively.
-It is because LSTM assumes that there is a certain dependency between various tokens of prompt.
-That is, in bidirectional LSTM, the tokens of $P_1$ and $P_q$ ($P_2$ and $P_d$) are interdependent.
-But this unnecessary dependency limits the search space of vectors.
-So using separate LSTM for $P_1$ and $P_q$ ($P_2$ and $P_d$) can reduce the dependency between these three prompts and expand the search space.
+\textbf{Prompt encoder}: {After pre-training, the word embedding in PLM has been very discrete.
+If the trainable prompt tokens are directly initialized with random distribution, and then optimized with stochastic gradient descent (SGD), it can only update parameters in a small neighborhood and is easy to fall into local optimum but cannot reach the global optimal point~\cite{p-tunning, convergence}.
+To address this limitation, a bidirectional Long Short-Term Memory (LSTM) network is employed in P-tuning to optimize all prompt token embeddings in a fully continuous space~\cite{p-tunning}.
+Different from it, our approach utilizes separate LSTMs for $P_1^{t}$ and $P_q^{t}$ ($P_2^{t}$ and $P_d^{t}$) respectively (as shown in Figure~\ref{figure:mdm}).
+The rationale behind this choice stems from the assumption made by LSTMs that there exists a certain dependency and sequential relationship among the prompt tokens.
+In other words, in a bidirectional LSTM, the tokens within $P_1^{t}$ and $P_q^{t}$ ($P_2^{t}$ and $P_d^{t}$) are interdependent.
+However, this interdependency, while present, unnecessarily restricts the representation of the embeddings of prompt tokens.
+It is because (1) The tokens of $P_1^{t}$ and $P_q^{t}$ can only be jointly generated by a single LSTM, and the number of trainable parameters is limited.
+(2) $P_q^{t}$ must obey the sequential relationship with $P_1^{t}$, which limits the value range of the embedding of tokens in $P_q^{t}$.
+Therefore, the representation of continuous prompt is limited by a single LSTM.
+By employing separate LSTMs for $P_1^{t}$ and $P_q^{t}$ ($P_2^{t}$ and $P_d^{t}$), we mitigate the interdependency between these three prompts, thus reducing the restriction on representation.}